farmOS/farmOS/docs/development/api.md

 For more information about authenticating with OAuth2, see the [OAuth2 Details](#oauth2-details) section below.

+Once you have an OAuth2 token, you can pass it to farmOS with an `Authorization: Bearer` header.

+    -H "Authorization: Bearer [OAUTH-TOKEN]"

+In order to perform `POST` or `PUT` requests, you also need to get an CSRF token from `/restws/session/token`:

+    TOKEN="$(curl -H "Authorization: Bearer [OAUTH-TOKEN]" [URL]/restws/session/token)"

+Then both tokens can be included with subsequent `curl` via `-H` parameters:

+    -H "Authorization: Bearer [OAUTH-TOKEN]" -H "X-CSRF-Token: ${TOKEN}"

+This should be used to replace `[AUTH]` in the `curl` examples that follow.

 ### 2. Session Cookie and Token

 The old approach (before OAuth2 was introduced in farmOS 7.x-1.4), was to